 Another legendary Cornish haunt; go exploring the ruins of Tintagel Castel, a medieval fortification sat atop a cliff on the coast.
 You can venture down to the beach and visit Merlin’s Cave, believed to have once been home to the great wizard himself.

 5. Get your hands dirty by exploring the Cornish mining heritage

-Cornwall’s remarkable UNESCO World Heritage Site is due to the centuries of mining heritage.
+Cornwall’s remarkable UNESCO World Heritage Site has been granted its status due to the centuries of mining heritage.
 From Hayle to St Agnes, there are tonnes of old mining sites set in beautiful locations along this coast, making for an intriguing and scenic adventure in Cornwall’s past.

 6. Pop in to see Doc Martin in Port Isaac